 Disconnect negative (-) battery cable first.
 If positive (+) cable should contact ground with negative (-) cable connected, the resulting sparks can cause a battery explosion, which could result in death or serious injury.
 (00049a)

-- 5. See Figure 59.
-Remove the battery negative cable from the negative (-) terminal of the battery. - Remove the battery positive cable from the positive (+) terminal of the battery.
+7. See Figure 54.
+Remove the battery negative cable from the negative (-) terminal of the battery.